akira-cn/gl-renderer/README.md

 - vertexPosition: Attribute name of position in vertex shader.
 Default value is 'a_vertexPosition'.
 - vertexTextureCoord: Attribute name of texture coordinate in vertext shader.
 Default value is 'a_vertexTextureCoord'.
 - Other webgl context options: [See MDN](https://developer.mozilla.org/zh-CN/docs/Web/API/HTMLCanvasElement/getContext).
+- webgl2: Use webgl2 context.
+Default value is false.

 ### renderer.createProgram(fragment[, vertex])